MethodsAndPractices/vsteam/.docs/Set-VSTeamProcess.md

 ```

 The first command in the pipeline gets built-in process "Basic", and the second disables it without waiting for confirmation.
-The Get- command could take a wildcard and return multiple matching processes, which would cause all to be disabled.
+The Get- command could take a wildcard and return multiple matching processes, which would cause them all to be disabled.

 ### Example 3